 The ebb and flow between the Kosovar Albanians and the Serbs in Kosovo went hand in hand with the ebb and flow between the Contact Group and Belgrade.
-As thousands of Kosovar Albanians became internally displaced within Kosovo, the KLA sensing that the general Albanian public in Kosovo and abroad and international community was on their side intensified their efforts.
+As thousands of Kosovar Albanians became internally displaced within Kosovo, the KLA, sensing that the general Albanian public in Kosovo, and abroad, and the international community was on their side, intensified their efforts.
 In January 1999, NATO warned it was ready to use military force against the government in Belgrade.
-A conference was held in Rambouillet France.
-Among those present were the members of the Contact Group, KLA, and Yugoslavian representatives.
+A conference was held in Rambouillet, France.
+Among those present were the members of the Contact Group, the KLA, and Yugoslavian representatives.
 Neither side could agree on terms, and the NATO bombing deadline was extended.
 Two weeks later the conference reconvened.
-This time the Kosovar Albanians agreed to sign the Rambouillet agreement, Belgrade did not.
+This time the Kosovar Albanians agreed to sign the Rambouillet agreement, but Belgrade did not.
 On March 24, NATO began bombing Serbia.
-Prior to the bombing all of the international monitors were withdrawn from Kosovo.
-This gave the Serbian Special Forces free reign on the Kosovar Albanian population.
-It also resulted in over 850,000 Kosovar Albanians forced to neighbouring countries of Albania, Macedonia and Montenegro while another 1 million were internally displaced.
+Prior to the bombing, all of the international monitors were withdrawn from Kosovo.
+This gave the Serbian Special Forces free rein over the Kosovar Albanian population.
+It also resulted in over 850 000 Kosovar Albanians forced into the neighbouring countries of Albania, Macedonia and Montenegro, while another 1 million were internally displaced.

-After 78 days of war, NATO prevailed and on June 11, 1999, Serb forces withdrew and NATO entered Kosovo.
+After 78 days of war, NATO prevailed, and on 11 June 1999 Serb forces withdrew and NATO entered Kosovo.
 The refugees were allowed to come home shortly thereafter.
 Under the Kosovo Intervention Force (KFOR) Mandate and UN Resolution 1244, the region became a UN Protectorate.
 Since then, local and national elections have been held.
-The KLA disbanded and transferred to Kosovo Protection Force (KPC), an equivalent to US Army Guard but without guns.
+The KLA disbanded and transferred to Kosovo Protection Force (KPC), an equivalent of the US Army Guard, but without guns.